-- (a) Subjects: The Certificate in Science may be awarded for courses passed in the following subjects: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Economics, Electronics, Finance, Geography, Geology, Linguistics, Management Science, Mathematics, Philosophy, Physics, Psychology, and Statistics.
-No new enrolments are being accepted from 2011 onwards. - Note: The courses for the subjects and their prerequisites are given in the Schedule of Courses for the Degree of Bachelor of Science. - (b) Structure: To qualify for the Certificate in Science a candidate must pass courses totalling at least 75 points at the 100- and/or 200-level, in courses listed in the Schedule to the Bachelor of Science.
+- (a) Subjects: The Certificate in Science may be awarded for courses passed in the following subjects: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Economics, Finance, Geography, Geology, Linguistics, Management Science, Mathematics, Philosophy, Physics, Psychology, and Statistics. - Note: The courses for the subjects and their prerequisites are given in the Schedule of Courses for the Degree of Bachelor of Science. - (b) Structure: To qualify for the Certificate in Science a candidate must pass courses totalling at least 75 points at the 100- and/or 200-level, in courses listed in the Schedule to the Bachelor of Science.